The Best of Both Worlds (song): Background

 "The Best of Both Worlds" is a song with influences from dance, rock and country music, and its instrumentation features offbeat electric guitars, upbeat synths and backing vocals.
-It is set in common time with a tempo of 130 beats per minute.
-The song is written in the key of C major.
-Cyrus' vocals span from A3 to D5.
-The song begins with the chord progression C5–G5–D5–F5.
+It is set in common time with a tempo of 124 beats per minute.
+The song is in the key of D-flat major.

 The song was written by Matthew Gerrard and Robbie Nevil.
 The duo wrote three other songs on the Hannah Montana soundtrack and continue writing songs for the franchise, including "Nobody's Perfect" and "Ice Cream Freeze (Let's Chill)."
 Lyrically, the song is one of several songs ("Just Like You", "The Other Side of Me", "Old Blue Jeans", "Ordinary Girl" and "Rock Star") that explicitly allude to Stewart's double life as Montana: regular adolescent that moved from Nashville, Tennessee to Malibu, California by day and pop star by night.
 In the song, Cyrus sings about the privileges and advantages that are faced in leading in two lives, with references to Orlando Bloom, concerts, friendship and film premieres.